ibm-cloud-docs/vpc/bs_snapshots_about.md

 * You can delete a {{site.data.keyword.block_storage_is_short}} volume and all its snapshots.
 All snapshots must be in a `stable` or `pending` state.
 No snapshot can be actively restoring a volume.
 * Restoring an instance directly from snapshot consistency group identifier is not supported.

+## Securing your data
+{: #bs-data-security}

+{{site.data.keyword.cloud}} offers security-specific tools and features to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
+The following section provides information about access control, data encryption, configuration management, and auditing options that are available for your block storage snapshots.

-## IAM roles for working with single and consistency group snapshots
+### IAM roles for working with single and consistency group snapshots
 {: #snapshots-vpc-iam}

 Snapshots require IAM permissions for role-based access control.
 You need the right platform role to create and manager with snapshots in your own account, and the correct service roles to use a snapshot for restoring data from another account.
+For more information, see [IAM roles and actions for Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles).

 When you share a snapshot with another account, you must assign the *Snapshot Remote Account Restorer* role to the other account's user to allow them access to the snapshot.
 They must also have the *Restore Volume From Remote Account Snapshot* role in their account to create a volume with the CRN of the remote snapshot in the console.{: ui}